When an Island Goes Dark

 After the processions, the weeks of hard work go up in a fiery exorcism of evil spirits as the ogoh-ogoh are burned, leaving the island cleansed of evil for the Day of Silence and the beginning of the new year.

 The merriment throughout Ubud feels much like a New Year’s Eve celebration anywhere, even on Monkey Forest Road where Westerners tend to stay.
 With the mandated-by-law nothingness of the next day looming, the bars are jamming, and arak – a Balinese moonshine – is thrown back at little pockets of parties found on stoops and street corners throughout the city.

 Starting at 6 in the morning, all is quiet for a complete 24 hours.
 It is a time for silent reflection and for contemplating the year to come.

 Bali is the only place in the world that celebrates Nyepi – a Hindu holiday – this way.
-While the day is a public holiday for all of Indonesia, Bali is the only place in the country where Hindu is the majority and, therefore, where the Day of Silence is strictly enforced.
+While the day is a public holiday for all of Indonesia, Bali is the only place in the country where Hindus are the majority and, therefore, where the Day of Silence is strictly enforced.

 I fully embraced a day of enforced resting.
 I felt no guilt about staying in bed for the entire day, emerging only for food.
 I did feel a little guilty about the staff at my compound that had to work to prepare that food.

 And, perhaps most refreshing for me, was the idea of allowing the earth to re-set for a day.
 With no lights, traffic, travel, or activity, the planet enjoyed a much-deserved day of rest in this little corner of the world.